davidfrisch/UNIFR_API_EPUCK/docs/examples/communication.rst

     * Computers 1 and 3 connect to the open port of computer 2 to put and retrieve data in the dictionnary of the host manager.

-Each e-puck that is connected to host manager has each of them a stack of 30 messages to avoid overflow.
+Each e-puck that is connected to host manager can receive up to 30 messages to avoid overflow.

 Example